hrshagrwl/twitter-sentiment-analysis/readme.md

 # Basic Twitter Sentiment Analytics using Apache Spark

-# Streaming APIs and Python
+## Streaming APIs and Python

-In this project, you will be processing streaming data in real time.
+In this project, we will be processing streaming data in real time.
 One of the first requirements is to get access to the streaming data; in this case, tweets.
 We will be simulating real-time streaming of tweets so that we have a consistent dataset.

-In addition, you will also be using Kafka to buffer the tweets before processing.
+In addition, we will also be using Kafka to buffer the tweets before processing.
 Kafka provides a distributed queuing service which can be used to store the data when the data creation rate is more than processing rate.
-It also has several other uses.
-Read about the basics of Kafka (Introduction up to QuickStart) from the official documentation.

-Finally, as an introduction to stream processing API provided by Spark, read the programming guide from the beginning up to, and including, the section on discretized streams (DStreams).
-Pay special attention to the “quick example” as it will be fairly similar to this project.

-## Initialization
+## How to Run

 Download and extract the twitter data zip file: